Worldline EFT treatment of quadratic and cubic gravity theories: Worldline EFT of GR: a mini review

 is the Einstein-Hilbert action and

 where $\Gamma^\mu = \Gamma^\mu_{\alpha\beta} g^{\alpha\beta}$ is the contracted Christoffel symbol and $S_{GF}$ is known as a gauge-fixing term.
 We use the harmonic gauge throughout this study.\\

-To fully exploit the separation of scales in the binary problem, one usually splits further the perturbation $h_{\mu\nu}$ into potential $(H_{\mu\nu})$, corresponding to the short length scale, and radiation $(\bar{h}_{\mu\nu})$ modes, corresponding to the larger length scale, as was done in \cite{Porto:2016pyg} and \cite{Brunello:2022zui}.
+To fully exploit the separation of scales in the binary problem, one usually splits further the perturbation $h_{\mu\nu}$ into potential $(H_{\mu\nu})$, corresponding to the short length scale, and radiation $(\bar{h}_{\mu\nu})$ modes, corresponding to the larger length scale, as was done in { Ref. \cite{Goldberger:2004jt} and was further explored in the reviews \cite{Porto:2016pyg,Brunello:2022zui}}.
 This separates the physics of $r$ from the physics of $\lambda$.
 The potential modes are treated as near instantaneous, given that the rate of change of the configuration of the binary is much slower than the rate at which gravitons are exchanged between the two BHs.
 To get the conservative dynamics, or the binding potential of the binary, one needs to integrate out both the potential and radiation mode, that is

 where $S_{tot}$ was defined in the RHS of Eq. (\ref{eq:pathintegral}).\\

 Given the nonlinearity of the net action in the RHS of Eq. (\ref{eq:pathintegral}) and (\ref{eq:doubleintegral}), one must perform the integral perturbatively using Feynman diagrams.
 Once the effective action has been calculated, the real part of the action will lead to the conservative Lagrangian of the two-point particle system with the graviton integrated out.
 Similarly, the imaginary part of the effective action encodes the system's dissipative part or is proportional to the total radiated power through GW emission.
 However, in this paper, we will restrict ourselves to the conservative part of the action only and deal with the radiative effects in a follow-up paper.\\